-HOSTESS TIP: Add extra meat, toppings, or sauce to pre-made sandwiches from the deli.
+HOSTESS TIP: Add extra meat, cheese, or toppings to pre-made sandwiches from the deli.
 You’ll get a more customized sandwich but with less work.

 - Prepare the bagged salad and transfer it to individual serving jars with lids.
 Use vinaigrette dressing rather than a cream based dressing so there’s no worry about spoilage.

 - Cheese and wine are classic options for a couples picnic.
-Add some to your basket along with simple water crackers and fruit or nuts.
-One or two cheeses should be plenty.
+Add charcuterie & cheese to your basket along with simple water crackers and fruit or nuts.
+One or two cheeses should be plenty for a party of two.
 Try brie, hard goat cheese, or classic white cheddar.

-- Add in a bag of kettle potato chips.
-They’re my go-to chip for entertaining because they go with everything!
+- Add a bag of kettle potato chips.
+They’re my go-to chip for entertaining because they’re delicious and go with everything!

 - Pack a bottle of wine like Merlot.
 It’s terrific paired with roast beef sandwiches from the deli.

-- Pick up some pre-made brownies for dessert.
+- Pick up some brownies from the bakery for dessert.
 They’re easy to eat and they travel well.
 They also taste delicious with the Merlot wine.
 If you want homemade, try my outrageous fudge brownie recipe.

 Here’s a list of items that will make your picnic outing run smoothly (affiliate links).